JorgWoehl/detectOS/README.md

 ## Requirements

-**detectOS** runs on MATLAB R2013a or later.
+**detectOS** requires MATLAB R2016b or later (version 1.0 runs on R2013a or later).
 It was tested on the following operating systems (64-bit, unless otherwise stated) and should run on a wide variety of other Unix/Linux distributions without modification:

 * Windows 10 (10.0.10586)
 * Windows 8.1 Update 1 (6.3.9600)